spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 This validation only applies on the creation of the temporary uploads.
 You should also perform validation when [processing the upload on the server](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/processing-uploads-on-the-server).

-## Administer the contents of a media library collection.
+## Administer the contents of a media library collection

 You can manage the entire contents of a media library collection with `x-media-library-collection` component.
 This component is intended to use in admin sections.